 An increased contribution amount may be expected from students with earned income substantially above the expected contribution amount.
-Some students may need to request additional loan amounts if they are unable to meet the minimum student income contribution.
-Students should contact the Financial Aid Office to determine if additional loan funds are possible.
+Some students may need to request loan funding if they are unable to meet the minimum student income contribution.
+Students should contact the Financial Aid Office to determine their eligibility for loan funding.